Tur\'{a}n problems for star-path forests in hypergraphs: Construction of some linear -graphs

 \section{Construction of some linear $r$-graphs}

-\ \ \ \ In this section, we construct some specific linear $r$-graphs by using the design, integer lattice and Cartesian product of hypergraphs.
-By these specific linear $r$-graphs, we obtain a lower bound for the linear Tur\'{a}n number of the linear path and a kind of linear star-path forests $P_{\ell_0}^r\cup S_{\ell_1}^r\cup\cdots\cup S_{\ell_k}^r$, respectively.
+\ \ \ \ In this section, we introduce two special classes of linear $r$-graphs, one is a combinational design and the other is the integer lattice.
+By some specific linear $r$-graphs, which constructed based on these two classes of linear $r$-graphs and Cartesian product of hypergraphs, we obtain a lower bound for the linear Tur\'{a}n number of the linear path and a kind of linear star-path forests.

-\begin{defi}\cite{AA1} A pairwise balanced design of index $\lambda$ (in brief, a $\lambda$-PBD) is a pair $(X,\mathcal{A})$ where $X$ is a set of points, $\mathcal{A}$ is a family of subsets of $X$ (called blocks), each $E\in \mathcal{A}$ containing at least two points, and such that for any pair $x,y$ of distinct points, there are exactly $\lambda$ blocks containing both. \end{defi}
+\begin{defi}[\cite{AA1}] A pairwise balanced design of index $\lambda$ (in brief, a $\lambda$-PBD) is a pair $(X,\mathcal{A})$ where $X$ is a set of points, $\mathcal{A}$ is a family of subsets of $X$ (called blocks), each $E\in \mathcal{A}$ containing at least two points, and such that for any pair $x,y$ of distinct points, there are exactly $\lambda$ blocks containing both. \end{defi}

-\begin{defi}\cite{AA1} A $\lambda$-PBD on $n$ points in which all blocks have the same cardinality $r$ is traditionally called a $(n,r,\lambda)$-BIBD (balanced incomplete block design), or a $2$-$(n,r,\lambda)$ design. \end{defi}
+\begin{defi}[\cite{AA1}] A $\lambda$-PBD on $n$ points in which all blocks have the same cardinality $r$ is traditionally called a $(n,r,\lambda)$-BIBD (balanced incomplete block design), or a $2$-$(n,r,\lambda)$ design. \end{defi}

 Note that a 2-$(n,r,\lambda)$ design corresponds to a $r$-graph on $n$ vertices, where a block corresponds to an edge of the $r$-graph.
-In particular, a 2-$(n,r,1)$ design corresponds to a linear $r$-graph on $n$ vertices.
-Theorem 4.3 is an existence theory for 2-$(n,r,1)$ designs.
+In particular, a 2-$(n,r,1)$ design corresponds to a linear $r$-graph on $n$ vertices in which any two vertices are contained in exactly one edge.
+Throughout this paper, we will not distinguish the 2-$(n,r,1)$ design and the linear $r$-graph corresponding to the design.
+Denote the 2-$(n,r,1)$ design by $D_{n,r}$.
+The Fano plane is a $D_{7,3}$.
+Theorem 3.3 is an existence theory for $D_{n,r}$.